 Disclaimer: eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.
 Other fees apply.
 For more information, visit etoro.com/trading/fees.

-Broker | ETF Transaction Fees | Min. deposit | Number of ETFs | Regulators |
+Broker | ETF transaction fees | Min. deposit | Number of ETFs | Regulators |

 Interactive Brokers | Varies by exchange with tiered pricing: Between $0.0005 and $0.0035 per ETF share | S$0 | 13,000+ | FINRA, SIPC, SEC, CFTC, IIROC, FCA, CBI, AFSL, SFC, SEBI, MAS, MNB |

-Saxo Bank | Between 0.02% and 0.06% for US-listed ETF shares (minimum between $1 and $4 per order) | S$3,000 | 6,900+ | ASIC, FSA, FCA, SFC, MAS, FINMA, and DFSA |
+Saxo Bank | Up to 0.12% (min. €5) | S$3,000 | 6,900+ | ASIC, FSA, FCA, SFC, MAS, FINMA, and DFSA |

-eToro | $0 (not all ETFs) | $50 | 260+ | FCA, CySEC and ASIC |
+eToro | $0 (other fees apply) | $50 | 300+ | FCA, CySEC and ASIC |

 Conclusion